 What We Tested and How We Tested It

-I treated these Magic Sleeper mattresses like long-term home beds, not lab props.
-Each model stayed in rotation for multiple weeks, with at least seven full nights from me and three nights from every selected tester.
+We treated these Magic Sleeper mattresses like real home beds, not quick demos.
+Each model stayed in rotation for weeks, and every tester logged multiple full nights before we compared notes.

 Pressure relief lived in Mia’s shoulders and Jenna’s hips.
 They scored each mattress after extended side sessions, using a 1–10 pressure scale for shoulders, outer hips, and knees.
 I cross-checked their numbers against my own side-sleep sessions, although my 185-pound frame sinks differently than Mia’s.